Last Updated on 20th September 2022 by Sophie Nadeau

 There is an interesting mix of corporate brands intermingled with independent boutiques, creating a unique vibe where local and global businesses are able to coexist.

 Many of Winchester’s storefronts have façades demonstrating rare examples of Elizabethan and Regency architecture, allowing for one of the more memorable UK High Street shopping experiences.
+For an even greater insight into Winchester’s history, consider booking a walking tour like this one.

 Visit Westgate Museum